2-Minute Tip: Listen Actively

 Post Tip Discussion: Apply the ADDIE Model to Public Speaking

-As I read Dorie Clark‘s book Stand Out (affiliate link), it got me thinking about what I could learning by applying what I know in one field to another field.
+As I read Dorie Clark‘s book Stand Out (affiliate link), it got me thinking about what I could learn by applying what I know in one field to another field.
 It occurred to me that the ADDIE framework we use in Training (or Learning and Development, or Adult Education, or Professional Development, or whatever your organization calls its training department) also applies to creating a speech or talk.
 The framework is helpful for understanding different aspects of the process.

 ADDIE stand for Analyze, Design, Develop, Implement, and Evaluate.